 Every day at work, you’ll find male mode me in a dress shirt, slacks, and tie.
 (Hey, it’s the professional in me.)
 On weekends, it’ll be a casual shirt and jeans.

 Allison, when she gets the chance to dress up, will haul out anything from her closet, especially if she brings out the camera as well.
 Casual leggings are the normal around-the-house thing.
 When she does have the chance to go out for any reason, it’s usually something a nice as a skirt and comfortable top, or something as wild as faux leather pants or skirts if the mood strikes her.

 4. Talk about your choices with body hair.
 How do you style your hair?
 Do you have facial hair?
 What do you choose to shave, or choose not to shave?

 Male mode me has brown hair that he tries to keep short and neat.
-Well, as short and neat as possible.
+Well, as short and neat as I can get it.
 I mean, pull off that ski cap from my noggin during winter and my hair will stick up and go every which way.
-I shave my face every day before work, too; I’ve never sported a beard or moustache unless I have a few days off and want to give the electric razor a rest.
+I shave my face every day before work, too; I’ve never sported a beard or mustache unless I have a few days off from work, have no specific plans to dress up, and want to give the electric razor a rest.